sam-maverick/nice-table/README.md

 # nice-table
 A non-overflowing `console.table` alternative with customization options.
+This project is a fork of https://github.com/timvandam/nice-table, where issue [#1](https://github.com/timvandam/nice-table/issues/1) is fixed.

 ## Usage
 ```ts